About Empowered Today

 Frequently Asked Questions

 A: No. The physical techniques and scenarios we teach are a combination of tried and tested ‘street defence’ tactics developed over the last 40 years.
-There is a huge focus on preventing violence and aggression, situational awareness, and using realistic survival strategies.
+There is a huge focus on preventing violence and aggression before it becomes physical through situational awareness, risk assessment, boundary setting and de-escalation as well as realistic survival strategies.

 A: Our classes are designed to be fun and engaging even though we deal with serious topics.
 All the games, exercises, drills and discussions are voluntary and you will not be asked to do anything you are not comfortable with.